Antonio Gandy-Golden

-Antonio Gandy-Golden (born April 11, 1998) is a former American football wide receiver.
-He played college football at Liberty and was drafted by the Washington Football Team in the fourth round of the 2020 NFL Draft.
+Antonio Gandy-Golden (born April 11, 1998) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Liberty Flames and was selected by the Washington Football Team in the fourth round of the 2020 NFL draft.
 Gandy-Golden retired from the NFL after two seasons in order to return to school.

-Early years
+Early life

 Gandy-Golden attended Paulding County High School in Dallas, Georgia, where he played wide receiver on the football team.
-He was a 2-star recruit according to rivals.com.
+He was a 2-star recruit according to Rivals.com.
 Following high school, Gandy-Golden committed to Liberty University over offers from Elon, Mercer, Murray State, Kennesaw State and Samford.

 College career

-As a freshman, he recorded 315 receiving yards and three touchdown receptions.
+As a freshman, Gandy-Golden recorded 315 receiving yards and three touchdown receptions.
 In his sophomore season, he led the Big South in receptions and receiving yards, also becoming Liberty's seventh 1,000-yard receiver in program history.

-In his junior season, he recorded 245 receiving yards against New Mexico, breaking the school's record.
+In his junior season, Gandy-Golden recorded 245 receiving yards against New Mexico, breaking the school's record.
 He was a part of Liberty's victory in the 2019 Cure Bowl, the school's first bowl game and his final college game.
 He finished his career at Liberty as the only player there to post three connective thousand yard receiving seasons.
 As a student, he pursued a major in graphic design.

+College statistics

 Professional career

-Gandy-Golden was selected by the Washington Redskins in the fourth round of the 2020 NFL Draft with the 142nd overall pick.
+Gandy-Golden was selected by the Washington Redskins in the fourth round of the 2020 NFL draft with the 142nd overall pick.
 He signed his four-year rookie contract on July 22, 2020.
 He recorded his first reception for three yards in a Week 2 loss to the Arizona Cardinals.
 He was placed on injured reserve on October 24, 2020, due to a hamstring injury, and rejoined the active roster on December 26, 2020.

 Gandy-Golden was waived on August 31, 2021, but re-signed to the practice squad the following day.
 He was elevated to the active roster for the game against the New Orleans Saints in Week 5.
 He was signed to the active roster on October 23.
 He was waived on January 1, 2022 and re-signed to the practice squad.
 He signed a reserve/futures contract after the 2021 regular season ended.

 Gandy-Golden announced his retirement in July 2022 with plans to return to school.
 He was working on switching from wide receiver to tight end that offseason and finished his NFL career recording only one reception for three yards.